riograndewaves/riograndewaves.github.io/wrri.md

 ### Our recommended ranking for page 2

 For page 2, they provide 11 strategies to rank, and allow for responders to add up to 3 more; you then drag them around to put them in your priority order.
 We suggest the following priority order (our additional strategies are indicated with Other, so you'll have to type, or cut and paste, these in), but you can of course choose your own:
-1. Other 1 : Reauthorize the federal Rio Grande project to allow for environmental water transfers and instream flows to benefit fish and wildlife
+1. Other 1 : Reauthorize the federal Rio Grande project to allow for environmental water transfers and instream flows to benefit native wildlife and their habitat
+1. Integrated river management program to restore a bosque, natural river health and functions, and riparian habitat throughout the river corridor
 1. Create and/or sustain areas of bosque (which has river health, wildlife habitat, and recreation benefits), with an emphasis on high quality habitat for native riparian birds
-1. Integrated river management program to restore a bosque, natural river health and functions, and riparian habitat throughout the river corridor
-1. Other 2 : Moratorium on new pecan and any other high, fixed-demand water use crops, and implementation of program to incentivize retiring existing irrigated agricultural lands to establish native habitat
 1. Other 3 : Include more diverse set of stakeholders, including the general public, tribal entities, academic and scientific communities, environmental organizations, and the recreation industry, in decisions related to water management administration and use
+1. Other 2 : Moratorium on new pecan and any other high, fixed-demand water use crops, and implementation of program to incentivize retiring existing irrigated agricultural lands to establish native grassland, shrub, and riparian habitat
+1. Policies and programs to voluntarily incentivize farm water demand reduction and conservation (e.g. cover crops, shifts to profitable low-water use crops)
 1. Aim to achieve groundwater resiliency for today and future generations (recharge to the aquifer is balanced with groundwater use by combinations of strategies)
-1. Policies and programs to voluntarily incentivize farm water demand reduction and conservation (e.g. cover crops, shifts to profitable low-water use crops)
 1. Restore upper watersheds to reduce floods and sediments washing into the valley, including grazing management to advance and support restoration and respond to droughts
 1. Program to improve and coordinate regulations that limit development in flood zones
 1. Projects that recharge groundwater aquifers through capturing a portion of stormwater/flood flows (maintaining flows for downstream riparian areas)